Liquor and Beverage Policy

 Bringing Liquor and Beverages Onboard - Embarkation

-Guests are prohibited from bringing water, sodas and other non-alcoholic beverages onboard that are packaged in bottles.
+Guests are prohibited from bringing water, sodas and other non-alcoholic beverages on board that are packaged in glass or plastic bottles.

 A small quantity of non-alcoholic beverages (i.e., sparkling water, sodas, juice, and milk) packaged in cans or cartons may be brought on board on embarkation day and must be in the guest's carry-on luggage.
 A small quantity is considered a maximum of 12 sealed, unopened cans/cartons of 12 ounces each or less per person.

 Guests are prohibited from bringing alcoholic beverages on board with the following exception - At the beginning of the cruise during embarkation day only, guests (21 years of age and older) may bring one 750 ml bottle of sealed/unopened wine or champagne per person in their carry-on luggage.
 All liquor, beer, other forms of alcoholic and non-alcoholic beverages outside of this exception are strictly prohibited in both carry-on and checked luggage and such items will be confiscated and discarded and no compensation will be provided.

-- A $15 USD corkage fee, per 750 ml bottle, will be charged should guests wish to consume their wine or champagne in the main dining room, steakhouse or bar.
-A corkage fee is a charge exacted at a restaurant for every bottle served that was not bought on the premises.
+A $15 USD corkage fee, per 750 ml bottle, will be charged should guests wish to consume their wine or champagne in the main dining room, specialty restaurant or bar.
+A corkage fee is a charge assessed at time of service at a restaurant for every bottle served that is not bought on the premises.